Best Products UK

 Exceptional

 The JLL IC400 Pro is the bike most UK home-gym builders end up with after the research stage.
 T3, Wired UK and Stuff all rank it the best mid-range indoor cycling bike on the market in 2026.
 The 22kg flywheel is the heaviest in this price band — that's what gives it the smoother feel reviewers consistently praise — and the magnetic resistance is silent enough to use in a flat without complaints from neighbours.
-JLL's customer service has held up across years of warranty work, which matters more for a £549 purchase than the spec sheet.
+JLL's customer service has held up across years of warranty work, which matters more on a purchase you intend to keep for years than the spec sheet.

 Why we love it